WGBH-MLA/AAPB2/app/views/primary_source_sets/urban-crisis.md

 - Group 2: Mayor of an Affluent Suburb (Have this group consider: Why is it unfair for your tax revenue to be funneled to the city?
 Why would this proposed reform be a mistake?)
 - Group 3: Governor of the State (Have this group consider: What do you see as the positives of the proposed reform?
 The negatives?
 Would you support it, or not?)

 4) After watching and discussing some or all of the clips in this set, divide students into groups and give them the following task: “You work for the mayor of a major city in 1981.
 Hundreds of factories have shut down, and poverty and unemployment have risen significantly in the last decade.
 At the same time, crime has spiked and residents complain that the streets aren’t safe.
 A large number of (predominantly white) middle- and upper-class residents have moved to the suburbs.
 The city’s finances are in trouble, as the city has had to take out loans to fill budget gaps but is struggling to pay back those loans.
 It seems the city will need some combination of tax increases, spending cuts, or outside financial aid.
-Faced with these problems, come up with a list of five proposed municipal reforms (Note: these should be reforms that are in the mayor’s control, and can’t involve getting funding from other layers of government).
+Faced with these problems, come up with a list of five proposed municipal reforms (Note: these should be reforms that are *in the mayor’s control*, and can’t involve getting funding from other layers of government).
 For each reform, provide a brief explanation of why that reform could help address a problem your city faces.”
 After completing this task, groups can “share out” some of their proposed reforms, and as a class, you can discuss whether these reforms would be effective.

 <hr>